weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-4-secure-container-firewalls.md

 This is Part 4 of 4 of the <a href="/guides/">Weave Cloud guides series</a>.
-In this guide we'll see how to secure your app by defining Kubernetes Network Policy and having it enforced by Weave Net.
+In this guide, how to secure your app by defining Kubernetes Network Policy and having it enforced by Weave Net is demonstrated.

 <div style="width:50%; padding: 10px float:left;font-weight: 700;";">
 <a href="/guides/cloud-guide-part-3-monitor-prometheus-monitoring/">&laquo; Go to previous part: Part 3 – Monitor: Prometheus Monitoring</a>